-Step 08: Application copy with approval status will be placed in the student file Step 09: The student's name will be forwarded to the re-activation status sheet for the forthcoming semester for follow-up.
+Step 08: Application copy with approval status will be placed in the student file iv.
+Withdrawal / cancellation from the Institution

+Step 09: The student's name will be forwarded to the re-activation status sheet for the forthcoming semester for follow-up.